blank

 Enrollment limited to 19 Waitlist available: Y Mode of Instruction: In Person

-NOTE: 5 seats reserved for first-year students, 5 seats for sophomores, 5 for juniors, 4 for seniors.
+NOTE: Seat reservations: 6 seats for FY, 6 seats for sophomores, 5 seats for Juniors, 2 seats for seniors.

 This course is designed for students with no previous experience in the language.
 It focuses on communicative skills of listening comprehension, speaking, reading, and writing.
 Also stresses student participation in skills development.
 Includes high frequency vocabulary, common phrases, cultural aspects, and basic constructions in the present.
 Students with 3 or more years of pre-college Spanish study will not be allowed to enroll in this course.
 Any request for exceptions should be addressed to the coordinator of Hispanic Studies.
 (Also offered under the Latin American and Caribbean studies concentration of the International Studies Program.)